slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints:

-- It's hard to cheat an honest opponent.
+- It’s hard to cheat an honest opponent.
-- Don't attribute to malice what you can attribute to incompetence or busyness.
+- Don’t attribute to malice what you can attribute to incompetence or busyness.
 So never be mean to anybody that can hurt you by doing nothing.
 - The only time you enjoy hearing a lie is when you already know the truth.
 - The only thing worth praying is truth.
 - If you are in a subordinate position, unpredictability reduces trust.